Azure Synapse SQL On-Demand OPENROWSET Common Table Expression with SQLAlchemy

 where c_date='2020-09-01'

-Common table expressions help to make the sql code more readable, especially if more than one external data source is queried.
-Once you have defined the CTE statements at the top you can use them like normal tables inside your queries:
+Common table expressions help make the SQL code more readable, especially if more than one external data source is queried.
+Once you have defined the CTE statements at the top, you can use them like normal tables inside your queries:

 WITH location AS